 3. …then share it on social.

-Once you’ve talked to your nearest and dearest, go ahead, spread the love and post your good news anywhere and everywhere you want!
+Once you’ve talked to your nearest and dearest, go ahead, spread the love, and post your good news anywhere and everywhere you want!

 4. Journal about the engagement.

 After you’ve shared the big news, we recommend taking some time to journal.
 Set the scene, share how you were feeling, and document how family and friends responded.
 The more detail, the better.
-This may sound silly, but writing things down can do wonders for your emotional well-being and help you organize the million thoughts that are floating around in your brain.
+This may sound silly, but writing things down can do wonders for your emotional well-being and help you organize a million thoughts that are floating around in your brain.
 Plus, it’s likely you’ll forget details about the engagement as time passes, so future you will appreciate being able to go back and relive one of the best moments of your life.
-This can also be a fun activity to do with your partner, since you’ll be able to read about the experience from his or her point of view.
+This can also be a fun activity to do with your partner since you’ll be able to read about the experience from his or her point of view.

 5. Get the ring sized and insured.

 If your ring doesn’t fit quite right, get it resized as soon as you can.
 The last thing you want is for it to accidentally slip off your finger.
 It’s also important to read through any warranty, cleaning, and maintenance information and note important dates in your calendar.
 You’ll also want to give your insurance agent a call and talk to them about adding your ring to your insurance policy.
 Better to be safe than sorry, right?

 6. Get a manicure.